Kulnita/Carrera/readme.md

 ## 🧠 Model
 * Our Model is Having Multiple Trial, at First, Our Model is Try on Arima Model
 * Our Arima Model Fail to Forecast the Daily Test Due to Seasonality
-* Our Second Test is Seasonal Arima, Using Seasonality = 12
+* Our Second Test is Seasonal Arima, Using (2 0 2) (1 1 0 12) Order
-* Finally Our Model is Able to Forecast the Daily Sales Using (2 0 2) (1 1 0 12) Order
+* Finally Our Seasonal Model is Able to Forecast the Daily Sales
 > ![image](https://github.com/user-attachments/assets/d4cf63f2-6bda-4256-b236-9ac55881687c)

 ## 🧨 Carrera Dashboard